-Throughout the paper, we have measured political competition using data from Ansolabehere and Snyder (2002).
+We have measured political competition by party votes shares in lower state office elections.
 What happens if we instead use the alternative measure discussed in Section 3.2 based on seat shares in the state house and senate?
 Most of our earlier results can be replicated under this alternative measurement, with the qualification that it is only available from 1950 and onwards.
-Thus, columns (6) and (7) of Table 7 illustrate how the main results on income from Table 1 remain robust.
+Columns (6) and (7) of Table 7 demonstrate that the main results from Table 1 remain robust.